opentext-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 This guide assumes you have already familiarized yourself with IDOL Media Server by completing the [introductory tutorial](../../introduction/README.md).

+If you want to start here, you must at least follow these [installation steps](../../setup/SETUP.md) before continuing.

 ---

 - [Setup](#setup)